dominant-strategies/quai-docusaurus/docs/participate/node/node-faq.md

 Once you've re-copied and re-configured the network.env file, you should be able to run your node.

-If, when you run `git status`, you are NOT on the correct branch, be sure to update your node following the instructions in the FAQ/Starting and Running a Node page and then come back here to re-copy the `network.env`.
+If, when you run `git status`, you are NOT on the correct branch, be sure to update your node following the instructions in the FAQ/Running A Node page and then come back here to re-copy the `network.env`.

 ### Unclean Shutdown